How to Run a Silent Auction with Charity Auction Software

 One of the most important pieces of a successful silent auction is a well-curated and organized auction catalog (or "auction catalog").
 Make sure to include detailed descriptions of each item, including any restrictions or limitations, as well as high-quality photos that showcase the item's unique features.
 This will help bidders make informed decisions and increase the perceived value of each item.
 You can also consider grouping items into themed packages or creating a special section for high-value items to create more excitement and competition among bidders.

-If you've got virtual auction software, enter the images and descriptions into the platform and test the online charity auction software before going live.
+Virtual auction software like Funraise Auctions allows you to enter the images and descriptions into the online auction platform and test the online charity auction software before going live.

 Decide on minimum bids, bid increments, & package deals